 How does bargaining work?

 The parties to the collective agreement, the Union and the Board of Governors, establish and empower committees who develop proposals, meet to discuss them, and negotiate a Collective Agreement.
-Past experience at SFU has shown that the employer does not negotiate until forced to by pressure from outside of the bargaining table forces them to.
+Past experience at SFU has shown that the employer does not negotiate until pressure from outside of the bargaining table forces them to.
 Pressure from the SFU community and our members is what wins agreements.

-The bargaining process typically begins with the parties discussing “non-monetary proposals” which change the collective agreement but do not add a direct monetary cost (eg. creating a central posting system), and both sides arguing their positions and potentially modifying them.
+The bargaining process typically begins with the parties discussing “non-monetary proposals” which change the collective agreement but do not add a direct monetary cost for SFU Administration (e.g. creating a central posting system).
+Both sides present their positions and potentially modify them to reach agreement.
 Once the parties have canvassed non-monetary items, it is customary to start discussing monetary items, such as wage and benefit improvements.

 Bargaining to Job Action

-Once bargaining has reached an impasse, that is, when all monetary and non-monetary proposals have been discussed and no agreement has been reached, then the Union can choose to take a strike vote.
+Once all monetary and non-monetary proposals have been discussed, and no agreement has been reached (Impasse), then the Union can choose to take a strike vote.
 A positive strike vote gives the Union members the right to serve strike notice and to begin job action.
 Job action is any collective action which affects the labour demanded by the employer; it can range from refusing overtime to putting stickers on assignments or forming picket lines.
 TSSU has a strike policy which outlines the decision-making process in a strike, and the use of the strike fund.